Why Do I Need Terminology Management?

 Even if an author or translator has received specialized training in the target field, it still takes time to research important terminology during the content development and translation process.

-This is why it’s integral that they are provided with the right tools that enable them to look up approved translations quickly and dynamically, thereby allowing them to focus on doing what they do best: translating.
+This is why it is integral that they are provided with the right tools that enable them to utalize approved translations quickly and dynamically, thereby allowing them to focus on doing what they do best: translating.

 We can help you organize and execute the management of your multilingual corporate glossary for long-term translation success and efficiency.